The tennis stroke techniques can be divided into three major elements: preparation, contact with the ball, and finish (follow-through).

-3. When playing a match and feeling tense and we have “one of those days” that nothing good comes out of our strokes there is a very easy fix to those symptoms: exhale at contact and finish your strokes.
+3. When we play a match and feel tense or have “one of those days” when nothing good comes out of our strokes, there is a very easy fix to those: exhale at contact and finish your strokes.

-I have noticed a remarkable progress in my students’ strokes only when I adjusted their follow-through:
+I have noticed remarkable progress in my students’ strokes only when I adjusted their follow-through:

-– a kick serve cannot be done without taking in consideration the racquet path on the same side of the body with the dominant arm after contact, or…
+– a kick serve cannot be done without taking into consideration the racquet path on the same side of the body with the dominant arm after contact, or…

-– the slice serve having the hitting face more or less facing the opposite court after the contact adds to the spin effect even after the impact has been made;
+– the slice serve to have the hitting face more or less facing the opposite court after the contact adds to the spin effect even after the impact has been made;